BrianGator/JavaScript-Expert-Programming-Guide/JavaScript-from-Frontend-to-Backend/README.md

 # JavaScript from Frontend to Backend

-This README expands the book repository into a practical study guide for JavaScript syntax, Vue.js client-side development, Node.js server-side development, Express routing, MongoDB persistence, and full-stack Vue + Node integration.
+This README serves as a practical study guide for JavaScript syntax, Vue.js client-side development, Node.js server-side development, Express routing, MongoDB persistence, and full-stack Vue + Node integration.

 ## Table of Contents